Leviticus 5 – The Trespass Offering and the Guilt Offering

 “If a person sins, and commits any of these things which are forbidden to be done by the commandments of the LORD, though he does not know it, yet he is guilty and shall bear his iniquity.
 And he shall bring to the priest a ram without blemish from the flock, with your valuation, as a trespass offering.
 So the priest shall make atonement for him regarding his ignorance in which he erred and did not know it, and it shall be forgiven him.
 It is a trespass offering; he has certainly trespassed against the LORD.”

 b.
-So the priest shall make atonement for him regarding his ignorance in which he erred and did not know it: Ignorance can be sin.
-It is no excuse; often it is sin and must be atoned for.
+So the priest shall make atonement for him regarding his ignorance in which he erred and did not know it: Atonement had to be made, even for sins done in ignorance.
+It is no excuse; the one who sins in ignorance has still certainly trespassed against the LORD.

 i.
 “Ignorance of the law of God is itself a breach of law, since we are bidden to know and remember it.”
 (Spurgeon)